kwatsy/codewolf-file-health-scanner/README.md

 **CodeWolf File Health Scanner is completely FREE** and always will be! 🎉

-If CodeWolf has helped you organize your code and improve your architecture, consider supporting the project! ☕
+If CodeWolf has helped you organize your code and improve your architecture, consider supporting the project by buying me a coffee!

 [![Ko-fi](https://img.shields.io/badge/Ko--fi-☕-orange.svg)](https://ko-fi.com/watsy)